feren-OS/Feren-User-Guide/docs/themecolouriser.rst

 6. Click :guilabel:`OK` on the theme creation confirmation dialog and then choose whether to apply the theme now or not

-Theme Colourisations can be applied later manually through System Settings --> Themes.
+Theme Colourisations can be applied later manually through :menuselection:`System Settings --> Themes`.